ebolblga/segmented-display-editor/README.md

 **Exporting**

-You can export settings via "*Export settings*" button, that will download JSON file with all the data including your segments encoded as base64 strings.
+You can export settings via "_Export settings_" button, that will download JSON file with all the data including your segments encoded as base64 strings.
 If you'd like to import your saved settings back you can just paste in JSON file contents into app settings text area.

-As for segments and map as image files, just right click on them and click "*Save as..*"
+As for segments and map as image files, just right click on them and click "_Save as.._"

+**Generating a font**

+If you click "_Export Yal Settings_" button it will download `yal-settings.json` and `character-map.png` files.
+They are meant to be imported on the [Yal pixel font website](https://yal.cc/tools/pixel-font/).

+> [!WARNING]
+> I have no relation to the Yal website - if API changes or the site goes down, you will loose font generation feature.

+After clicking the button you will be redirected to the Yal website.
+Click "_Menu_" button and then "_Import settings_" and choose downloaded `yal-settings.json` file.
+Next click "_Pick image_" button and choose `character-map.png` file.
+Now you can edit some metadata and generate the font in TTF or OTF formats.

 ## Examples